rahveiz/contiki/examples/iotlab/07-radio-collision/README.md

 ## MAC Collision test on CC2420 and CC1101 nodes
 ----------------------

 This project contains a radio collision test using differents MAC layer.

 - NullMAC layer
 - CSMA layer
 - Default Contiki layer: ContikiMAC

-When receiving the character 'h', print the help.
+Behaviour:

-When receiving the character 'b', sends a broadcast message at maximal power.
+- When receiving the character 'h', print the help.

-The report message written on the serial link contains:
+- When receiving the character 'b', sends a broadcast message at maximal power.

 Energy consumption (in time):
 - LPC